bing020815/text_prediction_application/sentiment/README.md

-# sentiment_prediction_model
+# sentiment
-Codes for sentiment prediction model
+Codes for sentiment prediction